sidekiq/sidekiq/Ent-Changes.md

 2.5.0
 -------------

-- Per the 2.0 upgrade notes, Sidekiq Enterprise will stop if you do not have valid credentials configured on startup.
+- Per the 2.0 upgrade notes, Sidekiq Enterprise will stop if you do not have a licensed username configured on startup.
+It will extract it from the Bundler environment if possible or look for SIDEKIQ_ENT_USERNAME.
+  `SIDEKIQ_ENT_USERNAME=abcd1234 bundle exec sidekiq`
 - Internal refactoring for Sidekiq 6.5.
 - Requires Sidekiq 6.5, Pro 5.5.